Kathleen Lynch (politician): 2010s

 On 10 March 2011, she was appointed by the Fine Gael–Labour coalition government as Minister of State at the Department of Health and at the Department of Justice and Equality with special responsibility for Disability, Equality and Mental Health.
 On 15 July 2014, she was redesignated as Minister of State with special responsibility for Primary Care, Mental Health and Disability, after her brief in Equality was allocated to Aodhán Ó Riordáin.
+In June 2011, Lynch caused controversy when she appointed her husband, Bernard, to the role as a personal assistant, which is a taxpayer-funded role.

 She lost her seat at the February 2016 general election.
 She remained as a junior minister until 6 May 2016 during the prolonged talks on government formation.

 Shortly after losing her seat Lynch gave an interview to Catherine Shanahan of the Irish Examiner in which, among other things, she praised former cabinet colleagues James Reilly and Alan Shatter, was scathing of Leo Varadkar, Michael McDowell and Róisín Shortall, spoke of her preference for Brendan Howlin (or even Seán Sherlock) over Alan Kelly, and stated that she had no idea as to why Máiría Cahill was chosen as the party's Seanad by-election candidate.